 - Keep a mobile hidden for emergency use if possible

 – Keep your mobile phone charged, switched on and topped up (and on silent if it is your “secret phone”).
 NB: you do not need credit to make 999 calls.

-- Keep doors locked, even when you are in the house
+- Keep windows and doors locked, even when you are in the house

 - Place ID paperwork & essential documents in safe place or with trusted family/friend or solicitor

 - Be aware that objects in your home could be used by the perpetrator as weapons

 – WLDAS to consider additional Safety and Security on property:

 – Police marker

 – Personal alarms (where applicable)